plenkyman/RFID_RC522_Python3_TheDoor/README.md

 - resetconfi	 : - reset TheDoorConfig file and create doorconf, run after changes in TheDoorConfig.py, then run restartdoor.
 - setupcard	 : - use this to setup the first 4 cards as programming cards

-The GPIO pins are set in TheDoorConfig.py.
-There are several other preferences, paths, camera settings you can edit by opening that file in a texteditor.
+- setdoorprefs	 : - Set GPIO pins and PiCam settings